joematthews/extreme-angular/README.md

 indent_size = 2
 ```

-To customizethe line width, set the printWidth property in [.prettierrc.json](.prettierrc.json):
+To customize the line width, set the printWidth property in [.prettierrc.json](.prettierrc.json):

 ```json
 {